Ensemble Learning Based Classification Algorithm Recommendation: Experimental Study

 \item \emph{Appropriate algorithm identification}

-The multi-label based meta-target indicating the appropriate algorithms for a classification problem $D$ can be expressed in terms of a binary value vector $B_{D} = <b_1, b_2, \cdots, b_{13}>$, where $b_i = 1$ means that the corresponding candidate algorithm $A_i$ ($1\leq i\leq 13$) is appropriate.
+The multi-label-based meta-target indicating the appropriate algorithms for a classification problem $D$ can be expressed in terms of a binary value vector $B_{D} = <b_1, b_2, \cdots, b_{13}>$, where $b_i = 1$ means that the corresponding candidate algorithm $A_i$ ($1\leq i\leq 13$) is appropriate.
 The appropriate algorithms are identified by their performance metrics (i.e., classification accuracy) on $D$ as follows.

 \begin{enumerate} \item {Process of classification accuracy estimation on $D$}